alegresor/QMCGenerators.jl/docs/src/tutorial.md

 # output
 ```

-These functions can also be applied to Lattices
+These functions can also be applied to lattices

 ```jldoctest tut_ls
 ls = LatticeSeqB2(5)